 - Community outreach.
 Some SRS members visit schools or staff community events with SRS robots and club information to share.

 The SRS supports and promotes FIRSTWA, an amazing organization that introduces kids from kindergarten all the way through high school to the exciting possibilities of Science, Technology, Engineering, and Mathematics using robotics.
-Many SRS members have mentored teams through the years and many currently do so and support teams in other ways.
+Many SRS members have mentored teams through the years and many currently do as well as support teams in other ways.
+The SRS encourages members to be involved in educational outreach wherever it happens whether through mentoring, judging events and contests, dontating time or money, etc.

 This link points to a contest proposal from about 20 years ago to collect 2" foam block within a 4' by 8' table.
 It might be suitable, with some modifications, for the SRS Workshop Robot.